Mathematical puzzles involving the digits of a number

 Find the smallest whole number N such that N3 is the product of three distinct 10-digit pandigital numbers A, B and C.

-Solved by: Ender Aktulga, Selçuk Kumbasar, Paul Cleary Kaustuv Sengupta
+Solved by: Ender Aktulga, Selçuk Kumbasar, Paul Cleary, Kaustuv Sengupta

 ### 6 Squares (contributed by Naim Uygun)